sharklightning/Mochitsuki/README.md

 >Q: How many octets is a basic IPv4 header without options?
 >A: 20 octets (or 20 bytes, or 160 bits).

+Users are encouraged to improve upon this prompt or modify it to suit your particular needs.

+It is one of our goals on this project to build a library of purpose suited prompts.
+Please do not hesitate to submit a PR if you think you're prompt might be useful to others.

 ## Alternative prompts